 - Combine the cooked quinoa and spicy onion and capsicum and mix well.
 Set aside.

 - For the eggplant, preheat a medium-high charcoal grill on a barbecue or stove grill.
 Brush both sides of the eggplant slices with olive oil and season with salt.
 Grill until golden-brown grill marks form, which should take around 3 to 4 minutes on one side.
 Turn the eggplant and repeat the same process.
+You can also do this in a frying pan.

 - Once all the eggplants are done.
 Start adding 1-2 tbsp of quinoa mixture at the bottom of each eggplant piece and roll tightly.
 You can use toothpicks to keep together if they are coming undone easily.
 I find that placing the end of the eggplant facing the plate helps to keep it in place.
 Roll all the eggplant pieces and sprinkle the stack with some fresh parsley and a little more olive oil drizzled over the top.